 Having been a sub at the start of my career and then again in the middle of my career (when we moved and I had to find a teaching job all over again), I feel for subs.
 I remember the anxiousness that comes from not knowing what you’ll find when you walk through the classroom door.
 Kind of like what Forest Gump said…Subbing is like a box of chocolates, you never know what you’re gonna get.

 So, I decided to write a post to help you, as a teacher, get ready for a sub, to help subs have an easier day, and to help our student’s days go more smoothly as well.
-Here are a few tips to get you started:
+Here are a few tips for your sub plans to get you started:

 1. Prepare an “Any-time” Set of Sub Plans Ahead of Time